earthly/earthly/docs/guides/integration.md

 {% endmethod %}

- See the [Basics Guide](../basics/basics.md) for more details on these steps, including how they might differ in Go, Javascript, Java, and Python.
+See the [Basics Guide](../basics/basics.md) for more details on these steps, including how they might differ in Go, JavaScript, Java, and Python.

 ## In-App Integration Testing